 CY O’Connor Hub Playground

-On the north side of the Mundaring Weir dam wall you’ll find a pipe themed playground and a tonne of nature play.
+On the north side of the Mundaring Weir dam wall you’ll find a pipe themed playground and a ton of nature play.
 The leafy spot is also popular for BBQs and picnics.
 Read the Buggybuddys review here.

 Find CY O’Connor Hub Playground at Weir Village Road, Mundaring Weir.